mesosphere/konvoy-image-builder/pkg/packer/manifests/vsphere/base/README.md

 # Build Base OS image using packer

-This document outlines process to create bast image template from RedHat DVD ISO file
+This document outlines process to create bast image template from a DVD ISO file

 ## Prerequisites

 - Hashicorp Packer: Please download it for your operating system
 - Access to vSphere: Make sure you have network access to vSphere.
 - vSphere credentials exported: